gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 }
 ```

-This is also very good to check that the internal clock is
+This is also very good to check that the clock is
-set correctly e we haven't screw up the fuses settings.
+set correctly and we haven't screw up the fuses.

-We can use the Arduino build system to save time
+We can use the Arduino build system to save time (save the lines
+below in a ``Makefile``)

 ```
 BOARD_TAG    = uno